nvoulgaris/blog/content/post/a-different-way-to-run-the-daily-scrum.md

 Having shared this technique, which I have successfully used, it is important to understand that **every team is different**.
 Just because it worked for a team it doesn't mean that it will also work for another one.
 Dogmatically applying a solution that worked for another team and expecting results goes against the very nature of the agile mindset.
 I would not advise against applying this format, but rather use it as a starting point.
 Call it an experiment and remember to evaluate this experiment.
 Then tweak it and run another experiment.
 Evaluate this one too.
 Then tweak it again.
 Chances are that the result that works for your team is different than the one I described.
 Maybe slightly different, maybe radically different.
 The point is to understand that the **process is here to serve us** and not the other way around.
 If it is not working, then change it to something that works.
 Make it your own.

 # Conclusion

+The daily scrum is a pivotal event that can make all the difference between a successful and a failed sprint.
+Often, it gets executed in a formalistic way, which offers no real value.
+There are a number of symptoms that can help us identify a dysfunctional daily scrum session, such as lack of planning for the next 24 hours, jammed swimlanes and people not engaging in conversation during the session.

+A different way to run the session can prove beneficial.
+I have successfully used what I call the "per-PBI" format to run daily scrums and I feel that it offers a series of advantages, such as reduced lead time and improved team cohesion.
+Along with it, of course, come some downsides, such as certain roles feeling left out and increased duration of the session.

+No matter if we choose the "per-PBI" format or not, the responsibility of identifying the dysfunction and taking action to improve the situation lies with us, the software engineering team.
+So, I would strongly advise for experimenting with different formats and tweaking the process until it serves the team